EddieJae24/carbuilder/README.md

   Node JS (v22 or later)

   ## Usage
-  node index.js on the command line
+  npm run start on the command line

   ## Credits
-  None yet
-  None yet
+  Non yet

   ## License
   This project is licensed under the MIT license.